DeathwingTheBoss/drone/README.md

 ## Features

-Written in Rust for optimal performance and reliability.
+* Written in Rust for optimal performance and reliability.
-Actix Web for high-performance, asynchronous HTTP handling.
+* Actix Web for high-performance, asynchronous HTTP handling.
-LRU cache with time-based expiration to store API responses.
+* LRU cache with time-based expiration to store API responses.
-Multiple API endpoints support for seamless request handling.
+* Multiple API endpoints support for seamless request handling with HAF apps.
-Caching support for select Hive API methods.
+* Caching support for select Hive API methods to reduce strain on API nodes.
-Health check endpoint to monitor the application status.

 ## Cached API Methods